omaskery/server-saver/README.md

 * The `path` to the executable, the program that runs (in Minecraft's case it's the java runtime)
 * The `arg`uments to the executable, parameters that control its behaviour
-* The `address` that the resulting server will be listening on so that the proxy can talk to it
+* The `address` that the target server will be listening on so that the proxy can talk to it
 * Optionally, the `cwd` (current working directory), where the program should be run.
 If left blank it will default to the directory the _server-saverd server_ started in.

+## To do:

+- [ ] Make it send a signal to the target server before it kills it, if possible
+- [ ] Add a 'managed' executable launcher that supports simple communication over standard in/out in order to discover the target server's address, and possibly communicate shutdown requests without signals (for platforms that don't support them).
+- [ ] Add some utility executables for use with the managed executable launcher for starting/stopping a VM on a cloud provider (e.g. Google Cloud).